ddossot/magento-connector/example-search-product-and-update-media/README.txt

     b. magentoPassword This is the password of your Magento account
   	c. magentoAddress This is the url of your Magento server
   	d. s3AccessKey This is the access key of your Amazon Account
-    e. s3.secetKey.
+    e. s3SecetKey.
 This is the secret key of your Amazon Account
-    f. s3.bucketName.
+    f. s3BucketName.
 This is a test bucket from where images where being uploaded to Magento
-  2. Run the "SetupS3ImageFlow", "SetupS3BucketFlow" and "SetupMagentoFlow" only once, in order to create a bucket, an image and some products
-    a.
-You can verify the product creations going to the Magento admin console, and then Catalog -> Manage Products.
-The new products should be listed there
-  3. Run the "MainFlow".
-This will search for products by keyword and add an image downloaded from S3
+  2. Run the "MainFlow" from the MagentoFunctionalTestDriver, or deploy the example in a Mule Container and hit localhost:9092/magento-demo-search-product-and-update-media This will search for products by keyword and add an image downloaded from S3
   	a.
 You can verify the content upload by simply going to the Magento Admin Console, and then Catalog -> Mange Product ->  Generic Usb Mouse -> Images

 HOW IT WORKS:
    - The MainFlow searches for products with meta keyword 'technology'